achang129/eLearningPortal/design/documentation/API Documentation.md

 `PUT` submits answer to a question on the homework from the user.

-* requires question number as an additional parameter
+* requires a 'homework answer' object as the request body
+ * has `question` field containing the number of the question being answered
-* requires the answer given as an additional parameter
+ * has `answer` field containing the answer given

 `DELETE` deletes a particular homework assignment.